LOQBOX Review – Should you use it to improve your credit score?

 - Credit score is negatively impacted if you miss a payment

 LOQBOX has a 4/5 star rating on Trustpilot.
-74% of the 658 reviews rate it as excellent with comments confirming that their credit scores have improved and they like that it allows them to save at the same time.
+LOQBOX has over 1,300 reviews and 71% of the reviews rate it as excellent with comments confirming that their credit scores have improved and they like that it allows them to save at the same time.

 11% of the reviews are bad with some commenting on poor customer service.
 Most of the poor reviews come from those that are annoyed that they had to pay £30 to get their money back at the end of the agreement.
 However, this is clearly stated throughout the LOQBOX site so is perhaps an unfair representation.